Greenpeace India: Financial violations

 In April 2015, Greenpeace was charged with several cases of financial violations under the FCRA (Foreign Contribution Regulation Act) by the Indian Government.
 The Indian Government had blocked all bank accounts on allegations of illegal opening and non disclosure of bank accounts to income tax authorities and financial mishandling of foreign donations.
 Violations also include spending more than 60% of funds for management expenses and tax evasion.
 According to FCRA, NGOs cannot use more than 50% of foreign funds for administrative expenses.
 On April 28, 2015 Indian Government froze the bank accounts of Greenpeace India and suspended its license for failing to declare details of donations from abroad under FCRA.
 However, the employees of Greenpeace India decided to work without salary in case funds run out.

 In May 2015, the Indian High Court provided interim relief to open two of its domestic accounts to allow regular operations of the organisations but the money frozen by government was not allowed to be used pending further trial.

 Alleged anti-development activities

 Greenpeace has been accused of obstructing development activities by Indian prime minister Narendra Modi, an accusation which was rejected by the organisation.
 Greenpeace India has undertaken protests against thermal power, nuclear power, coal and aluminium mining across India.
 Greenpeace has also been active with promoting Solar energy equipment produced by the US-based Zemlin Surface Optical Corporation, especially in Bihar.

 Greenpeace India has admitted to anchoring local protests against coal mines and participating in seminars where foreign funding is sought for protests, but has clarified that the source of funding does not lessen the seriousness of harm to the environment.

 A report by the Indian Intelligence Bureau accused Greenpeace of posing threat to Indian economic security.

+Funding dispute

+In June 2014, the Ministry of Home Affairs directed the Reserve Bank of India to hold foreign remittances to the organization following an Intelligence Bureau report on foreign-funded non-governmental organizations.
+In April 2015, the ministry suspended Greenpeace India's FCRA registration and froze its bank accounts, and in September 2015 it cancelled the registration.
+The Delhi High Court and the Madras High Court stayed or reversed several of the government's orders, and in November 2015 the Tamil Nadu Registrar of Societies cancelled the organization's society registration.

+As of 2019, Greenpeace India continued to operate on domestic donations at about half its previous staff and scale.